Electroencephalogram (EEG)

 What is an Electroencephalogram (EEG)?

-An EEG records the electrical impulses produced by brain cells (neurons) through small electrodes placed on the scalp.
+These both record the electrical impulses produced by brain cells (neurons) through small electrodes placed on the scalp.
 These impulses are displayed as wave patterns on a computer screen or paper, allowing healthcare professionals to analyse the brain’s electrical activity.

 An EEG is painless and safe, and it provides valuable information about the functional state of the brain.